 Cracked Tooth Syndrome

 Our teeth are remarkably strong.
 They are firmly anchored to our jawbone and are protected by a tough coating of the outer enamel.
 Yet, they are still prone to cracking, chipping and breakage.
 Cavities, large fillings, biting on hard objects, and trauma are some of the reasons that teeth become cracked.
-At Celebration Family Dental, we offer a number of solutions that can repair and restore cracked teeth.
+At Celebration Family Dental of Carrollton, we offer a number of solutions that can repair and restore cracked teeth.

 Types Of Tooth Cracks